-It’s important to note that you won’t have the option to add a network share as device storage, which makes sense.
+It’s important to note that you won’t have the option to add a network share as external storage, which makes sense.
 A network storage drive can only add extra storage for media files, not apps.

 Start by going to the Settings menu and clicking on Device Preferences.
-This is the same starting point that you’d use for setting up a hard drive or SD card as well.
+This is the same starting point you’d use to set up a hard drive or SD card.

 Then click on the Storage menu.

-Here you can see I’ve already got my WD Black P10 external heard drive installed from the last section.
+Here you can see I’ve already got my WD Black P10 external hard drive installed from the last section.

-But we’re going to scroll down past that and click on the option to Mount Network Storage.
+But we’ll scroll down past that and click on the option to Mount Network Storage.

-As soon as you do, your NVIDIA Shield TV is going to do a quick scan of your network to see what shared folders it can find.
+As soon as you do, your NVIDIA Shield TV will quickly scan your network to see what shared folders it can find.

 Fun fact: I named my network devices after characters and locations from the movie Big Hero 6.
-It hindsight, I’d probably pick simpler names next time around.
-They’re too complicated to manually type in.
+In hindsight, I’d pick simpler names next time around because they’re too complicated to manually type in.

-The Shield TV lets you skip that in most cases, but you can still manually add a network share if you need to.
+The Shield TV lets you skip that in most cases, but you can still manually add a network share if necessary.

-If you choose to manually add a shared drive, you’ll need to type in the full URL for the drive.
+If you manually add a shared drive, you’ll need to type in the full URL for the drive.
 You can’t use the IP address, unfortunately.

-However, in my case, we’re going to be adding my MyCloud Mirror which is named ITO-ISHIOKA.
+However, in my case, we will be adding my MyCloud Mirror, which is named ITO-ISHIOKA.

-Depending on how you’ve set up the shared folder on your network, you’ll need to provide login credentials.
+You’ll need to provide login credentials depending on how you’ve set up the shared folder on your network.
 I’m on a Windows network, so this is an account that has access to that folder.

 Even though I’m on a gigabit network, this process took a really long time.
-However, you don’t need to wait for the scan to finish before you start using the network drive.
+However, you can use the network drive before the scan finishes.

-If you want to remove a network share, all you need to do is click into the drive, scroll all the way down and click Disconnect.
+If you want to remove a network share, all you need to do is click into the drive, scroll down, and click Disconnect.